Blog

 • Scatter chart

-Additionally, charts are rendered using HTML5/SVG technology to provide cross-browser compatibility (including VML for older IE versions) and cross platform portability to iPhones, iPads and Android devices.
-Your site visitors can see your charts and graphs on their mobile web browsers without having to install any additional plugins.
+Additionally, charts are rendered using HTML5/SVG technology to provide cross-browser compatibility (including VML for older IE versions) and cross-platform portability to iPhones, iPads and Android devices.
+Your web visitors can see your charts and graphs on their mobile device browsers without requiring the installation of additional software.

 Install Visualizer - WordPress Plugin